MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 `FeatureTelemetry.<LogUsage|LogError|LogUptake>(...)`

-* The `LogUsage` method should be called when the feature is successfully used by a user.
-LogError should be called when the error must be explicitly sent to telemetry.
-For example, after a call to a try function or Codeunit.Run returned false, sending an http response error message, and so on).
+* `LogUsage` should be called when the feature is successfully used by a user.
+* `LogError` should be called when an error must be explicitly sent to telemetry.
+For example, after a call to a try function, when `Codeunit.Run` returned false, when sending an http response error message, and so on.
 * `LogUptake` should be called when a user changes the uptake state of a feature.
 There are four uptake states for features:

     * `Undiscovered`